hovercats/kiss-dumpsterfire/README.md

 	- perhaps use Micha Flee's torbrowser-launcher
 - [ ] Package plan9port by User Space.
 	- possibly steal 9base aswell, but plan9port seems more complete afaik.
-	- package Rio aswell, or other software no bundled with plan9port.
+	- package Rio aswell, or other plan9 related software thats not bundled with plan9port.
 - [ ] Wayland?
 - [ ] Package the kernel for easier updating.